Learning Objectives

 Some companies offer transcriptions, audio processing, the ability to choose advertisers, or video podcasting.
 But you do need to be careful and read the fine print.
 Podnews offers a look at unusual terms and conditions from podcast companies.

-Once you have subscribed to a podcast, the RSS feed sends new episodes directly to your digital device.
+An RSS feed is submitted one time to directories like Apple Podcasts or Spotify and then responds automatically when a new episode is uploaded.
 Jamie Perkins writes in Medium: “RSS champions the little guy.
 It empowers the unheard voice, and has made a monopoly in podcasting impossible.”
+On web pages, the RSS feed is indicated by an orange logo.

 Here’s where feed validators come in to test and help fix the error.
 They are designed for podcasters to point out “problems like missing enclosures, poor hosting and other issues specific to podcasting,” according to The Audacity to Podcast.
 They recommend Cast Feed Validator or PodBa.se Podcast Validator.